AWS Security Blog

 The keys in AWS KMS or AWS CloudHSM can be used to encrypt data directly, or to protect other keys that are distributed to applications that directly encrypt data.
 The technique of encrypting encryption keys is called envelope encryption, and it enables encryption and decryption to happen on the computer where the plaintext customer data exists, rather than sending the data to the HSM each time.
 For very large data sets (e.g., a database), it’s not practical to move gigabytes of data between the data set and the HSM for every read/write operation.
 Instead, envelope encryption allows a data encryption key to be distributed to the application when it’s needed.
 The “master” keys in the HSM are used to encrypt a copy of the data key so the application can store the encrypted key alongside the data encrypted under that key.
 Once the application encrypts the data, the plaintext copy of data key can be deleted from its memory.
 The only way for the data to be decrypted is if the encrypted data key, which is only a few hundred bytes in size, is sent back to the HSM and decrypted.

-The process of envelope encryption is used in all AWS services in which data is encrypted on a customer’s behalf (which is known as server-side encryption) to minimize performance degradation.
+The process of envelope encryption is used in AWS services in which data is encrypted on a customer’s behalf (which is known as server-side encryption) to minimize performance degradation.
 If you want to encrypt data in your own applications (client-side encryption), you’re encouraged to use envelope encryption with AWS KMS or AWS CloudHSM.
 Both services offer client libraries and SDKs to add encryption functionality to their application code and use the cryptographic functionality of each service.
 The AWS Encryption SDK is an example of a tool that can be used anywhere, not just in applications running in AWS.
+To make it easier for customers to encrypt data in databases like Amazon DynamoDB, we built the AWS Database Encryption SDK.
+The AWS Database Encryption SDK is a set of software libraries that enable you to use client-side encryption in your database design, including record-level encryption of database items.
+Today, the AWS Database Encryption SDK supports Amazon DynamoDB with attribute-level encryption.

 Independent key management